 The Megawords program is used for instruction in decoding and spelling.

 Students work on language skills daily through Winston Grammar and Daily Oral Language activities.
-Vocabulary is taught using the Sadlier Vocabulary Workshop program.
+Vocabulary is taught using Word of the Day and Vocabulary Cartoons workbook.
 The SRSD writing program is the basis of writing instruction.
 The students have several weekly paragraph writing activities and frequent reading response writings.
 The other writing genres covered include descriptive paragraphs, report writing, friendly letters, and journal writing.
 The students memorize and recite at least one poem a month.

 The Zaner-Bloser program is used to practice cursive writing skills.

 The students divide into smaller groups for math instruction.
 Our math curriculum scaffolds to meet the needs of individual students with hands-on learning and visual models that support and optimize the learning experience.
 The visual models, including bar models, help students develop the ability to visualize mathematical situations, which is key to becoming a successful problem solver.
 The emphasis on the concrete-pictorial-abstract (CPA) approach allows students to gain a deeper conceptual understanding through manipulatives, diagrams and models, and then, abstract symbols.
 The PHPS math curriculum is supplemented with Greg Tang’s new interactive website that aligns with the concrete-pictorial-abstract approach, and the IXL online math program that enhances skills practice.

 US history is the focus of social studies in fifth grade.
 Some of the units covered include the 13 Colonies, the American Revolution, Westward Expansion, the Industrial Revolution, Slavery and the Civil War.
 A yearly field trip to the Old Red Courthouse gives the students the opportunity to role-play different aspects of the US judicial process, which is also covered in their history studies.
 Other field trips are planned for historical drama productions at local theaters when available.